-10.1 The Cambridge Housing Society Limited owns the long lease of two properties designated by a Nomination Agreement with South Cambridgeshire District Council as being let to keyworkers at an intermediate rent.
-These rents are exempt from the RSH Rent
+10.1 CHS owns the long lease of two properties designated by a Nomination Agreement with South Cambridgeshire District Council as being let to keyworkers at an intermediate rent.
+These rents are exempt from the RSH Rent Standard requirements for social rents, however in accordance with the nomination agreement will be set each year 15% below market rents for similar properties in the same area.
+Each year CHS reviews local market

-&lt;sup>3 The schemes currently agency managed and unregistered are An Lac House, Cambridge Women's Aid, , 31 Madras Rd (Richmond Fellowship), 14 Ribston Way (Sanctuary)
+3 The schemes currently agency managed and unregistered are An Lac House, Cambridge Women's Aid, ,)

-&lt;sup>4 The schemes currently registered under the Care Standards Act or qualifying as care homes are Pauline Burnett House, 58 Townsend and 335 The Rowans.
+4 The schemes currently registered under the Care Standards Act or qualifying as care homes are Pauline Burnett House, 58 Townsend and 335 The Rowans.

-&lt;sup>5 This applies to Cyrenians (various houses).
+5 This applies to Cyrenians (various houses) from April 2024.